noelalfonsomiranda/js-obj-arr-fn-techniques/README.md

 finally()	Appends a handler to the promise

 Callback:
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 JavaScript callback functions can also be used to perform synchronous tasks.
-Promises are similar to callback functions in a sense that they both can be used to handle asynchronous tasks.
+SYNCHRONOUSLY executing the callback function.
+Callbacks can also be executed ASYNCHRONOUSLY Promises are similar to callback functions in a sense that they both can be used to handle asynchronous tasks.

 api(function(result){